Lima, Peru: Everything You Need to Know About the Capital City

-Lima Altitude
+Lima Population

 the Capital of Peru

-Where is the Capital of Peru located?
+Where Is the Capital of Peru Located?

-How to Get to Lima
+How to Get to the Capital of Peru

 Weather in Lima Peru